huhjeonggyu/PGDPO/Tutorial/README.md

 | CV                | 0.036626           | 0.003179           |
 | Richardson        | 0.037177           | 0.003411           |

-**Interpretation:**
+---

+### 📝 Interpretation
-- Stage-1 RMSE drops dramatically from BASE to Residual.
+- 📉 **Stage-1 RMSE** drops sharply from BASE → Residual.
-- P-PGDPO projection consistently produces RMSE < 0.006 across all variants.
+- 🏆 **P-PGDPO projection** consistently gives RMSE < 0.006 across all variants.
-- Antithetic, Residual, and CV variants show substantial Stage-1 improvement over BASE.
+- 💡 Antithetic, Residual, and CV improve Stage-1 accuracy well beyond BASE.
-- Richardson improves high-dimensional cases significantly, but in this low-dimensional Kim–Omberg setup, its effect is minimal and can be slightly negative due to variance amplification.
+- ⏳ Richardson is more valuable in **high-dimensional problems**.

+---

+💡 **Note:** While this repo is research-grade, it’s deliberately structured as a **learning-friendly tutorial** — you can run each script independently, compare results, and see exactly how each enhancement changes the outcome.